chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 It's important to realize however that in this version of Concert keyboardist it's not possible to add or remove notes (maybe in a future version).
 However you can load and play midi files that you create in some other application.

-## Installation
+## Installation and Setup on a Macintosh

-Concert Keyboardist is compatible with Mac OS 10.6 or higher, Windows 7 and Windows 10.
+Concert Keyboardist is compatible with Mac OS 10.6 or higher.
 To install:

 * Copy the Concert keyboardist application to your Applications folder.
 * Copy the included folder of example files to anywhere you choose.
 Possibly your Documents folder, Desktop, or a folder where you keep midi files.
+* Concert keyboardist can produce sound either by loading a VST or Audio Unit plugin, or by sending midi to another application.
-* TBD Concert keyboardist currently does not make sound of its own.
-It sends midi messages and you need to route theme to a software synthesizer (or hardware synthesizer).
+* If you are familiar with plugins and have any on your computer, load a suitable one (e.g. piano) as described in the Plugin Management Tools section below, and configure the Concert Keyboardist audio output as described in the Audio Settings [Settings Tools] topic below.
+See To use an external application you need to route theme to a software synthesizer (or hardware synthesizer).
 The easiest option on a Macintosh is to use GarageBand which is free and has a wide range of sounds to choose from.
 Also GarageBand automatically receives midi messages from all midi output ports on your system so it automatically receives from the Concert Keyboardist default output.
+* If you prefer to use an external midi software or hardware synthesizer
 * Setup with GarageBand:
     * Download and install GarageBand (it's free to Mac owners).
     * Open GarageBand.